vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 ```

-The 'concretizer' is one of the areas of development in spack.
+This 'concretizer' is one of the areas of development in spack, so the commands might frequently change or the behaviour differ from what is described here.

 ## System Dependencies